Quick Start

 # For Docker compose of an early version, run the command docker-compose up

-# When mqtt MQTT client status: connect appears, it means the startup is successful
+# When mqtt MQTT client status: connect appears, it is started successfully

 [+] Running 2/0